dappforce/subsocial-docs/docs/sdk/quick-start/posts/PostWithDetails.md

 ### findPublicPostsWithAllDetails

-Find and load posts that have `hidden == false` field in Substrate struct and their IPFS content is not empty with their extension and owner's profile and space (if defined).
+Find and load posts that have the `hidden == false` field in their Substrate struct and their IPFS content is not empty, using their extension and the owner's profile and space (if defined).

 ```
 flatApi.findPublicPostsWithAllDetails(ids: AnyPostId[]): Promise<PostWithAllDetails[]>